foxfire667/ChartingHub/README.md

 - [.sm recolouriser](https://mzrg.com/stepmania/draw/awesome.html)

 There's also this archive of every tool for Stepmania (The game Etterna is a fork of) in 1 convenient place.
-A lot of things on here are a bit outdated but its worth looking at nontheless
+A lot of things on here are a bit outdated but its worth looking at nontheless.

 [Stepmania Tools Archive](https://josevarela.xyz/SMArchive/Tools/index.html )

 ### Miscellaneous

 This section is dedicated to resources that don't really fit into a category.
-Forum posts, tweets, documents and stuff of that type (That aren't an editor guide) will go here
+Forum posts, tweets, documents and stuff of that type (That aren't an editor guide) will go here.

 Mina made a document discussing a lot of what goes into dumping (A style of chart people in the community make) that's been passed around for a few years now.
 It has some useful information but is written in a somewhat obtuse way, so it may be a little hard to follow unless you already have a basic understanding of charting.